Signal-K/manuscript/02 Components/Global & Internal To-Do.md

 	* [[Planets to add]]
 	* We'd also need to provide the user with a list of planets they have previously visited (i.e. "own").
-		* I got the idea when thinking about the order that planets would be in
+		* I got the idea when thinking about the order that planets would be in We need to give something for the users to aim for if they decide to stick with their first planet

 # Page layout
 ## Utilities